About Physical Therapists

 The Federation of State Boards of Physical Therapy administers the Physical Therapy Examination.
 All therapists must pass this exam to practice in the United States.
 Additional licensing requirements may apply depending on the state you want to work in.

 Physical therapists enjoy a median annual salary of $85,400.
 Those with earnings in the top 10 percent make more than $122,130, while those in the bottom 10 percent earn less than $58,190.
-Home health services is the highest paying industry for physical therapists, with a median salary of $93,200.
+Home health services are the highest paying industry for physical therapists, with a median salary of $93,200.
 Nursing and residential care facilities also pay well, with a median salary of $92,960.

 The job outlook for physical therapists is strong.
 According to the Bureau of Labor Statistics, employment for this occupation is expected to increase 25 percent from 2016 to 2026.
 This is much faster than the national average of just 7 percent for all occupations in the United States.